Best Low Response Time and Input Lag IPS Gaming Monitors 2017

 If you have to have the best of the best in 2017, you'll find it in the form of the Acer XB271HU and the Asus ROG Swift PG279Q.
 With the PG279Q Asus ROG Swift PG279Q at around $1,000 and the Acer model at $800 they're both pricier options.
 The previous generation XB270HU comes in at around $700 and should provide a good value option for some.

 So, if you're looking at this price point, what are the differences that you'll find between the two?
-Having looked at both monitors I'd say the
+Here's a quick summary.

-Having looked at both monitors side by side, I'd first like to say that both of them are some of the better-looking monitors I've ever seen.
+When you see both of these monitors side by side, the first thing you'll notice is that their some of the better-looking monitors you've ever seen.
 G-Sync makes an amazing difference and the higher refresh rate with it is something you'll have to experience for yourself.
-I'd give the slight edge overall in the picture category to the Asus ROG Swift PG279Q as the colors just seemed to pop very slightly more.
+I'd give the slight edge overall in the picture category to the Asus PG279Q Swift as the colors just seemed to pop very slightly more.

 Out of the box the Asus model feels a bit better constructed than the XB271HU and has a few more features as well.
 One of these features is the joystick on the back, which makes navigating the menu much simpler than what you'll get on the Asus.